ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

 - **Configuration Management**: Use configurator objects to manage different suite deployments.
 Parameterize using Python objects, not script conditionals. `Examples <https://pyflow-workflow-generator.readthedocs.io/en/latest/content/introductory-course/configuring-suites.html>`_
-- **Dettached Deployment**: Separate deployment concerns, where the workflow will be managed and executed, from suite generation. `See tracksuite <https://github.com/ecmwf/tracksuite>`_
+- **Detached Deployment**: Separate deployment concerns, where the workflow will be managed and executed, from suite generation. `See tracksuite <https://github.com/ecmwf/tracksuite>`_

 Script Handling
 ---------------

 There are specific recommendations for writing `:ifs-standards-docs: scripts <shell/guidelines/ecflow/structure.html>` and managing :ref:`tasks`, but the following are some general principles to follow when using `pyflow`:

-- **Script Handling**: Maintain scripts with suites, avoid side-effects, and ensure scripts are testable in isolation. `See more <https://pyflow-workflow-generator.readthedocs.io/en/latest/content/introductory-course/script-handling.html>`_
+- **Script Handling**: Maintain scripts with suites, avoid side-effects, and ensure scripts are testable in isolation. :pyflow-docs:`See more here <content/introductory-course/script-handling.html>`.
 - **Script Sources**: Use templated and composable scripts for flexibility and maintainability, but avoid excessive complexity.
 Body may be composed of snippets assembled together by `pyflow`.
 - **Concise Deployment**: Use `AnchorFamily` only where necessary to avoid creating complex deployed file trees. [#f2]_
 - **ecFlow variables**: Use shell syntax for appropriate defaults.
-Define variables at the top most node level as possible to avoid redefinition of variables. [#f1]_
+Define variables at the topmost node level as possible to avoid redefinition of variables. [#f1]_

 Extra resources
 ---------------